 It is possible that C++ sources do not have project files associated with them, for example it is possible in case of multiplatform software or old projects which are built using command line batch utilities.
 Various Make systems are often employed to control building process in such cases, Microsoft NMake or GNU Make for instance.

-To analyze such projects it is necessary to embed the direct call for the analyzer (the 'programfiles%\PVS-Studio\x64\PVS-Studio.exe' file) into building process and to pass all arguments required for preprocessing to it.
+To analyze such projects it is necessary to embed the direct call for the analyzer into building process (by default, the file is located at 'programfiles%\PVS-Studio\x64\PVS-Studio.exe') , and to pass all arguments required for preprocessing to it.
 In fact the analyzer should be called for the same files for which the compiler (cl.exe in case of Visual C++) is being called.

 The PVS-Studio analyzer should be called in batch mode for each C/C++ file or for a whole group of files (files with c/cpp/cxx etc. extensions, the analyzer shouldn't be called for header h files) with the following arguments: